-Here at the law offices of Lebowitz & Mzhen, LLC, our legal team represents victims of personal injury accidents in a variety of areas, not the least of which is serious injury-related car and commercial truck collisions.
+Here at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, our legal team represents victims of personal injury accidents in a variety of areas, not the least of which is serious injury-related car and commercial truck collisions.
 Being well aware of the pain and suffering that can be inflicted on individuals who are involved in roadway crashes, the members of our legal staff use caution when behind the wheel of our their motor vehicles.
 We certainly understand the dangers, hazards and pitfalls of driving in Maryland and the Washington, D.C., area.

 Some of the more serious auto accidents that occur in our part of the country take place on the nearby beltways and interstates that connect cities such as Baltimore, the District of Columbia, Glen Burnie and Annapolis.
 Regardless of who you are, if you regularly drive these high-speed routes there is always a risk of being caught up in a multi-vehicle wreck.
 At highway speeds, the possibility of severe bodily injury can be quite high, which is why we always advise caution when traveling these roadways.